stanford-scs/scp-spec/draft-mazieres-dinrg-scp-04.md

 does not require a recursive check on other nodes like step #3 above.)

-As described in (#message-envelopes), every protocol message is paired with a cryptographic hash of the sender's `SCPQuorumSet` and digitally signed.
+As described in (#message-envelopes), every protocol message is paired with a cryptographic hash of the sender's `SCPSlices` and digitally signed.
 Inner protocol messages described in the next few sections should be understood to be received alongside such a quorum slice specification and digital signature.